 Recommended Time for Swimming Pool Closing in Minnesota

 So when is the right time?
 That depends on a few factors that we'll go over later on.
-But if you want to jot something down on your calendar so you don’t forget, National Pool Closing Day is a safe bet.
-The date itself varies from year to year since it falls on the third Saturday in September.
+If you want to jot something down on your calendar so you don't forget, National Pool Closing Day is a safe bet.
+The date varies from year to year since it falls on the third Saturday in September.

 The Crucial Importance of Proper Swimming Pool Closing

-Even if you shut down your pool before the weather gets cold, it could still suffer costly damage if you don’t do the job properly.
-And that’s why you should hire a professional for the job if you’re short on time or aren’t familiar with pool closing must-dos.
+Even if you shut down your pool before the weather gets cold, it could still suffer costly damage if you don't do the job properly.
+And that's why you should hire a professional for the job if you're short on time or unfamiliar with pool closing must-dos.

 How Long Can You Extend Your Pool Season?

-If you’re not ready to winterize your pool come September, you might not have to.
-But whether or not that’s true depends on the following factors.
+You might not have to if you're not ready to winterize your pool come September.
+But whether or not that's true depends on the following factors:

 Do You Have a Pool Heater?

 If you use a pool heater, you may be able to keep your pool open for a few weeks past the end of September.
-But if you choose to put off closing, you must make sure the pool water stays warm enough.
+But if you put off closing, you must ensure the pool water stays warm enough.

 Generally, you should wait to close your pool until its water temperature consistently remains below 65 degrees Fahrenheit.
 But definitely do it before nighttime temperatures dip below freezing.
 Shutting it down while the water is on the cooler side will help keep algae from growing.